Publication Update First Half 2019

 Our award-winning paper explores possibilities to substantially improve the performance of traffic simulation by using not just conventional processors (CPUs) but also incorporating graphics cards (GPUs).
 One method is to compute parts of the traffic simulation both on CPU and GPU.
 Additionally, we show how the simulation can be moved to the GPU entirely, significantly increasing the simulation speed.

 Jiajian Xiao, Philipp Andelfinger, David Eckhoff, Wentong Cai and Alois Knoll, "Exploring Execution Schemes for Agent-Based Traffic Simulation on Heterogeneous Hardware," Proceedings of Proceedings of the 22nd International Symposium on Distributed Simulation and Real Time Applications (DS-RT), Madrid, Spain, October 2018, pp. 243-252.
-Won Best Paper Award [ BibTeX, PDF and Details]
+Won Best Paper Award [ DOI, BibTeX, PDF and Details]

 Best paper at PADS 2018